mediamonks/documents/rest-api-specification.md

 {
     "statusCode": 401,
     "error": {
         "code": "error.auth",
-        "message" : "Some of the aliases you requested do not exist: foobar" }
+        "message": "Some of the aliases you requested do not exist: foobar" }
 }
 ```